lalomorales22/gpt4o-2024-08-06-engineer/README.md

-This project is an AI-powered chat application using OpenAI's GPT-4o-mini model.
+This project is an AI-powered chat application using OpenAI's newest GPT4o-2024-08-06.
 It provides a multi-agent system with image support, code execution capabilities, and an autonomous mode for extended interactions.

 ## Features

-- Chat with GPT-4o-mini model
+- Chat with newest GPT4o-2024-08-06 model
 - Image analysis support
 - Code execution in an isolated environment
 - Autonomous mode for continuous task execution